jladan/nAnts/README.md

 *This is a rewrite of nAnjs using typescript.
 Hooray for static checking!*

+# Building/testing

+The modules can be built using the `tsc` command (no arguments needed).
+The `.js` files are left in `build/`.
+Testing is done with `mocha`, but the test suites must be built first.
+This is automated with `npm test`.

 # Features

 Performance is attained by using flat arrays for all multidimensional matrix manipulation.
 Algorithms are designed for accuracy/stability first, then speed.
 Often, multiple algorithms will be offered for the same task, as they have different advantages and uses for teaching.